Gordon Jones, chair

 A concentration in physics consists of 10 courses: 190, 195, 290, 295, 390, 550 and four other courses chosen in consultation with an advisor who is a member of the physics faculty.
 Normally at least one of the electives will be selected from physics courses at the 300-level or above.
 Students who wish to prepare for graduate school in physics or engineering should choose electives from physics courses at the 300-level and above.
 Students with other interests may, in consultation with their advisor, select up to two electives from other science departments.
 Such courses should support interdisciplinary interests or career goals.
 Normally 390 is taken in the spring semester of the junior year in preparation for the research project undertaken in 550.
 Honors in physics requires outstanding work in the senior research project.

-In the first year, prospective concentrators should take 190 and 195, and differential and integral calculus (Mathematics 113 and 114).
-If the Mathematics Department grants advanced placement, the student may wish to take vector calculus (Mathematics 215), linear algebra (Mathematics 224), or differential equations (Mathematics 235).
-Physics 290 and 295 should be taken in the second year; Physics 245 is strongly recommended for the second year as well.
+In the first year, prospective concentrators should take 190 and 195, and differential and integral calculus (Mathematics 113 and 115).
+If the Mathematics Department grants advanced placement, the student may wish to take more advanced calculus, Linear Algebra, or Differential Equations.
+Physics 290 and 295 should be taken in the second year.
+During the spring of the second year, we strongly recommend taking one course from Electronics, Condensed Matter, or General Relativity.
 Other options should be discussed with a member of the physics faculty.
 Students who wish to major in physics but who have taken either 100-105 or 200-205, or who wish to begin the major belatedly should consult with the department chair.
 Students with advanced placement in physics should consult with a member of the department before registering for a physics class.

 A minor in physics consists of five courses: 190, 195, 290 or 295, and two other physics courses.
 Alternatively, one can complete the minor with 100-105 or 200-205, plus three other physics courses, of which one must be at the 200 level or above.
 A minor in astronomy consists of five courses: a 2-course introductory sequence (190-195, 100-105, or 200-205), 290, 160 and either 330 or an independent study in astronomy.
 A student who majors in physics may not minor in astronomy.